PupkinLangford/dumb-instagram/README.md

 #### Web Client

+- find faster way to check if current user already likes/follows
-- use comment/like/follower etc. counts.
+- use like/follower counts.
 Query full list only when user modals opened.
 - re-query of db on every key up for search will likely not scale
 - click on own profile from own post, then click back => null map error.
 Data being cached.
 Null checks needed for every property of query data in Post and PostFooter components?
 - error when user id in params doesn't exist